-For these reasons at current Moses does not know how much of the game still lies ahead.
-For those familiar with Dark Souls, as of the last LP recording session the character Johnson (currently level 30) has returned to the Northern Undead Asylum where he found the Rusted Iron Ring, but was not prepared to take on the Stray Demon there.
-He is currently prepared to make a serious attempt at Blight Town.
-Although he has been largely unsuccessful in prior attempts, but Moses has leveled Johnson up and improved his pyromancy capabilities since the last serious attempt prior to the GLS conference.
+For all of these reasons, Moses does not currently know how much of the game still lies ahead.
+For those familiar with Dark Souls, as of the last LP recording session the character Johnson has scaled Sen's Fortress, but has not yet beaten the Iron Golem guarding the gate at the top.
+Prior to this point, Johnson was stuck for a significant period of time in Blighttown, including at the time of the GLS 11 presentation.
+However, not long after the conference, Johnson defeated Chaos Witch Quelaag and rang the lower bell of awakening.
 In addition, Paul and Moses have noted that the time Moses has spent playing Bloodborne (FromSoftware, 2015) has clearly transferred into increased skill in playing Dark Souls.
 That said, there is no guarantee that Moses will actually finish Dark Souls, as he may potentially quit the game in frustration, or "go hollow" to use the parlance of the broader Dark Souls community.
 However, Moses has shown perseverance in prior difficult games (Wolfenstein, 2012), and has in no way tired of the repeated deaths of his character Johnson.
-Paul believes that based on his progress thus far, Moses stands a reasonably good chance of completing the game.
+Paul believes that based on his progress thus far, Moses stands a reasonably good chance of completing the game, given the perseverance he has shown in guiding Johnson through Blighttown and Sen's Fortress.

-Gating of information is one key characteristic that has gone into Paul and Moses's consideration of this playthrough as well-played, but it is not the only one.
+Gating of information is certainly a key characteristic that has gone into Paul and Moses's consideration of this playthrough as well-played, but it is not the only one.
 Another essential consideration in the analysis of this particular playthrough of Dark Souls as a well-played game is the pacing of the play sessions.
 This has varied significantly from the manner in which video games are more commonly approached.
 Paul has hosted all play sessions, and the saved game that Moses is playing is attached to Paul's Steam account.
-As such, we have met exclusively at Paul's residence (with the exception of the sessions recorded live at GLS 11) and have played by and large once a week, usually on Thursdays.
+As such, we have met exclusively at Paul's residence (with the exception of the sessions recorded live at GLS 11) and have played by and large once a week.
 Moses has avoided purchasing a copy of Dark Souls for himself despite his deep excitement about the game, which has provided him with no additional opportunities to practice the game, and no chance of playing past the furthest point we have reached in recording Prepare to Suffer with Paul & Mo.
-As noted above, due to the release of Bloodborne, Moses has gained an opportunity to practice some of the core skills of the game since both games use a very similar control scheme, but they are also distinct, and the designed challenges of both the levels and boss fights are also by and large unique even if some general principles apply to both (e.g. locked strafing, conserving stamina, etc.).
+As noted above, due to the release of Bloodbourne, Moses has gained an opportunity to practice some of the core skills of the game since both games use a very similar control scheme, but they are also distinct, and the designed challenges of both the levels and boss fights are also by and large unique even if some general principles apply to both (e.g. locked strafing, conserving stamina, etc).